EscolaLMS/headless-format/source/index.md

 }
 ```

-The snippet above taken from ULAM format means that this topic type is a video that has a dimention 640 width and 480 height.
+The snippet abovem taken from ULAM format, means that this topic type is a video, that has a width of 640 pixels and height of 480 pixels.

-There are many scenarios that this can be handled, as this depenend on what is the course current context.
+There are many ways in which this topic description can be handled, as it depends on what is the course current context.
 Some examples include:

 - HTML5 build-in video player (tag <video>)
 - iOS native application `AVPlayer`